tjmisko/tjmisko.github.io/_about/other-things-i-do.md

 ## Swing Dancing

 I started dancing at Lindy on Sproul, Berkeley's premier swing dancing venue, all the way back in 2019.
 I was the Lindy on Sproul coordinator for 2 years as we revived the club post-COVID, and I'm still a regular attendee.
 I love the dance, the music, and the community of people it brings out!
+I'm currently focusing on expanding my repertoire and refining my technique both as a lead and a follow.

 ## Climbing